 I have worked as an research assistant at the Berkman Klein Center for Internet & Society at Harvard University, as a post-doc at the Center for International Studies au Centre de recherches internationales de Sciences Po and the Institute for Communications Science of the CNRS.
 In the Fall of 2021, I was a visiting researcher at the WZB Berlin Social Science Center.

-Through a crossed history of the state and the political struggles associated with communications techniques since the 15th century, this book shows why the emancipatory project associated with the Internet has been held up in failure and how new technologies are used for ever greater social control.
+Through an intersecting history of the state and the political struggles associated with the means of communication, this book explains why the emancipatory project associated with the Internet has been derailed, and how new technologies are being used for ever greater social control.

 Odyssey 2.0 is a photographic and literary journey loosely inspired by Homer's myth that follows Ulysses' peregrinations within the Technopolis, a fictional, dystopian "Smart City", to invite critical reflection on the increasing technologization of social control.